mess110/glassic/README.md

     npm install

-This will install dependencies, compile according to **config.json** and run the help command.
+This will install dependencies, compile according to [config.json](config.json) and run the help command.

 ## Getting started

 TODO: asciinema

-Assuming you went through the installation step, you now have your apps.
-They can be found in the **templates/** folder.
+Assuming you went through the installation step, you now the git repositories for your applications.
+They can be found in the [templates](templates/) folder.

 Lets run the desktop app: